kunal44r/Employee-Attrition-Dashboard-Power-BI/README.md

 🧰 Tools Used
 Power BI Desktop: For data visualization and dashboard creation

-Microsoft Excel (assumed): For data cleaning and preprocessing
+Microsoft Excel and Power Quary Editor: For data cleaning and preprocessing

-Python (Basic): For potential data preprocessing (if any)
+Python (Basic): For potential data preprocessing

-NumPy & Matplotlib (optional addition to highlight data skills)

 📌 Key Insights
 Total Employees: 1470